juandpinto/thesis-manuscript/source/13_results.md

 An ideal corpus for this sort of task would consist of many millions of tokens of recorded, transcribed, and parsed, spontaneous spoken language.
 Several attempts have been made to create a corpus of this nature in Hebrew.

-The most prominent of these is the [Corpus of Spoken Israeli Hebrew (CoSIH)](http://cosih.com/), created at Tel Aviv University between 2000 and 2002.[@IzreelDesigningCoSIHCorpus2001] Designed and initiated by a team of distinguished scholars, it unfortunately ran out of funding long before its goals were met.
+The most prominent of these is the [*Corpus of Spoken Israeli Hebrew* (CoSIH)](http://cosih.com/), created at Tel Aviv University between 2000 and 2002 [@IzreelDesigningCoSIHCorpus2001].
+Designed and initiated by a team of distinguished scholars, it unfortunately ran out of funding long before its goals were met.
 The CoSIH website (*<http://cosih.com/>*) makes available to the public a total of 13.5 hours of recorded Hebrew, with just over five hours of it having been transcribed.

-Though a few publications have used data from CoSIH, these have been primarily methodological studies for the design of the project itself.[@AmirCharacteristicsIntonationUnit2004; @IzreelIntonationUnitsStructure2005; @MettouchiOnlyProsodyPerception2007] At least one dissertation, by Nurit Dekel, uses data exclusively from CoSIH.
-Her entire corpus consists of 44,000 tokens. [-@Dekelmattertimetense2010, p.7]
+Though a few publications have used data from CoSIH, these have been primarily methodological studies for the design of the project itself [@AmirCharacteristicsIntonationUnit2004; @IzreelIntonationUnitsStructure2005; @MettouchiOnlyProsodyPerception2007].
+At least one dissertation, by Nurit Dekel, uses data exclusively from CoSIH.
+Her entire corpus consists of 44,000 tokens [-@Dekelmattertimetense2010, p.7].

 Other corpora of spoken Hebrew include the Haifa Corpus of Spoken Hebrew [@YaelHaifaCorpusSpoken2014] and the Hebrew CHILDES corpus [@AlbertHebrewCHILDEScorpus2013; @GretzParsingHebrewCHILDES2015].
 The first consists of 17.5 hours of audio recordings, along with a limited selection of transcribed text.
 The latter is a collection of recordings of interactions between adults and children, comprising a total of 417,938 transcribed tokens.
 The CHILDES corpus is unique in that the transcriptions are provided using a Latin-based phonemic transliteration.
 This was done in order to avoid many of the textual ambiguities of using the Hebrew script, which are addressed below under [*functional challenges*](#functional-challenges).

 Though ideal in some ways, these corpora remain far too small to be effectively used for the creation of frequency lists.
 Even combined into a single corpus (which would introduce a series of new issues to solve), the total size would not be bigger than two million tokens.
-As discussed earlier in this thesis, Sorell provides evidence to suggest that a corpus of 20–50 million tokens is the minimum for a stable word list.[-@Sorellstudyissuestechniques2013]
+As discussed earlier in this thesis, Sorell [-@Sorellstudyissuestechniques2013] provides evidence to suggest that a corpus of 20–50 million tokens is the minimum for a stable word list.

 Are movie and television subtitles an suitable substitute for spontaneous, spoken language?
 Early studies suggest it is at least adequate, but much more research is needed to answer this question definitively.
-For now, it remains as one practical option.
+For now, it remains as a practical and appealing option.

 #### Using original-language movies exclusively